Skip to main content

 A premium reduction of $1,800 per year, for instance, might be argued as coercive for a lower-wage employee, effectively making non-participation a punitive financial choice.
 The ADA notice is critical in this context.

 A meticulously drafted notice that is clearly communicated can demonstrate that the employer made every effort to ensure employees understood the program’s terms, the nature of the data exchange, and their freedom to decline participation without retaliation.
-This documentation of is a primary defense against allegations of coercion.
+This documentation of informed consent is a primary defense against allegations of coercion.

 1. Informed Consent ∞ The notice serves as the primary instrument for establishing informed consent.
 It must be delivered in a comprehensible format and with sufficient timing to allow for a deliberate choice.